drowe67/freedv-gui/USER_MANUAL.md

 ## I installed a new version and FreeDV stopped working

 You may need to clean out the previous configuration.
-Try Tools-Restore Defaults.
+Try Tools - Restore Defaults.
+Set up your sound cards again with Tools - Audio Config.

 ## FreeDV crashes when I press Start

 Have you removed/changed USB audio devices?
-If you remove/change USB audio devices without pressing Tools/Audio Config, FreeDV may crash.
+If you remove/change USB audio devices without pressing Tools - Audio Config, FreeDV may crash.
 See Changing Audio Devices above.

 ## FreeDV can't be opened on OSX because the developer cannot be verified